bnielsencodes/SecurePass/README.md

 This project really challenged my Javascript knowledge.
 Luckily I was able to find the resources linked below that helped me further understand some of the things I was struggling with.

+One thing I struggled with was I was facing an issue where the password strength wouldn't update until the second instance of generating a password.
+It took a little tinkering around with the JavaScript before I realized that I needed to store the generated password in a variable before the proceeding logic in the function.

 ### Continued development

 I really wanted to use React with this project, but am not comfortable enough with it yet so I stuck to HTML, Tailwind CSS, and vanilla JavaScript.
 I plan on continuing to improve my React skills and knowledge so I can feel more confident to use it on future projects.